 Wet meadows also help to maintain water temperature.
 Cool temperatures are important to fish and other aquatic animals.
 These area's provide healthy habitat for a diverse variety of plant and animal species.
 These species depend on these systems for their survival.

 A few of these species are the California Black Bear, Pacific Fisher, and the carnivores Darlingtonia californicum.
-Also known as cobra plant, that grow in boggy serpentine soils of the Klamath mountains of northern California.
+Also known as cobra plant, Darlintonia grow in boggy serpentine soils.

 Wetland Restoration Tools